CongducPham/LowCostLoRaGw/Arduino/README.md

 AES encryption
 --------------

-AES encryption can be enabled in Arduino_LoRa_temp and Arduino_LoRa_Generic_Sensor with the following define statement:
+AES encryption can be enabled in `Arduino_LoRa_temp` and `Arduino_LoRa_Generic_Sensor` with the following define statement:

 	#define WITH_AES

-Please refer to the README file in the gw_advanced/aes_lorawan folder.
+Please refer to the [README-aes_lorawan](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-aes_lorawan.md) file.

 Receive window
 --------------

-A receive window can be enabled in Arduino_LoRa_temp with the following define statement:
+A receive window can be enabled in `Arduino_LoRa_temp` with the following define statement:

 	#define WITH_RCVW